Teen/Young Adult Literature; Gender and Sexuality Studies; Multi-Ethnic American Literature; African American Literature; Women Writers; Harry Potter

-Dr. Koch earned her Ph.D. from University of Maryland, College Park in 2000 and her BA from Washington University in St. Louis in 1988.
+Dr. Koch earned her Ph.D. from University of Maryland, College Park and her BA from Washington University in St. Louis.